On the resolution of fan algebras of principal ideals over a Noetherian ring

 \subsection{Gr\"obner bases}

-The theory of Gr\"obner bases on a ring $\rmR[Y_1,\ldots, Y_s]$ of polynomials over a Noetherian ring $\rmR$ is a bit more subtle than the one developed for fields, but it is well-known and their properties well stablished.
-We will follow the presentation given in \cite[Chapter 4]{AL94}.
 Set $\bfY= Y_1,\ldots, Y_s$ for short.
-The ring $\rmR[\bfY]$ is also Noetherian, and given a monomial order $\prec$ on the set of monomials of this ring, there are well-defined notions of \textit{leading monomial,\,leading term} and \textit{leading coefficient} of nonzero elements in $\rmR[\bfY]$ which will be denoted with $\mbox{\rm lm},\,\mbox{{\rm lt}},$ and $\mbox{\rm lc}$ respectively.
-We will assume all along this subsection that the monomial order $\prec$ has been fixed.
-The main subtlety here comes with the concept of \textit{reduction} of a polynomial with respect to a family, which is defined as follows: \begin{definition} Given $g,\,h\in \rmR[\bfY]$ and a set of non-zero polynomials $G=\{g_1,\ldots, g_t\}\subset \rmR[\bfY],$ we say that $g$ \emph{reduces} to $h$ modulo $G$ \emph{in one step}, denoted
+The theory of Gr\"obner bases on a ring $\rmR[\bfY]$ of polynomials over a Noetherian ring $\rmR$ and submodules of $\rmR[\bfY]^m$ is a bit more subtle than the one developed for fields, but it is well-known and their properties well stablished.
+We refer the reader to the presentation given in \cite[Chapter 4]{AL94}, and also for the definitons and properties of \textit{leading monomial ($\mbox{\rm lm}$),\,leading term ($\mbox{\rm lt}$), leading coefficient ($\mbox{\rm lc}$), least common multiple ($\mbox{\rm lcm}$), reduction modulo a family of polynomials, Division Algorithm, syzygies, Gr\"obner bases, minimal bases} and \textit{S-polynomials}.